Home / Resources / Exhibitor Checklist: 6 Vital Booth-planning Steps

 • Assemble and train a diverse booth squad.

 Look for ways to make the visitor experience informative and compelling beyond a hard sales pitch.
 Mine your audience feedback results to create personalized approaches.
-Incorporating cool tech such as virtual reality or interactive kiosks can help promote products and services and creates interactions attendees remember.
+Incorporating current tech such as an AI activation with interactive elements can help promote products/services while also creating experiences visitors remember.

 Want to take your presence up a notch?
 Consider a sponsorship.
-Incorporating your message outside the booth extends its reach and provides additional touchpoints for audience connections.
+Incorporating your message outside the booth extends its reach and provides additional touch points for attendee connections.

 Reach out before the event, then keep the momentum going during and after the show so your message stays fresh.

 Exhibiting is an investment, so make the most of the time and money spent by cataloguing what worked and what didn’t.
-Gather data in and outside your organization.
-And don’t forget ROI!
-Track leads, follow up, and calculate impressions for a full scope of value delivered.
+Gather data externally (from your visitors) and internally (booth teams) to get big-picture feedback.
+And do the work to deliver your ROI: Track leads, follow up, and calculate impressions for the full scope of value delivered.